Alcohol & safer drinking

 What the law says:

 It is illegal to sell anyone under 18 alcoholic drinks.
 It is illegal to buy anyone under 18 alcoholic drinks in most situations.
+It is illegal to drink in most public places.

 The police can confiscate alcoholic drinks from anyone aged under 18, or anyone over 18 if they think they are going to give the drink to someone under 18.
-Bars or shops which serve or sell alcohol to children under 18 can be fined or closed.

 Crucial: Adults who supply alcohol to young people may be trying to harm or abuse you, even if they say it is a gift.
 Find out more about Criminal Exploitation and Child Sexual Exploitation.